expresspigeon/blog/src/content/posts/2012/importing-lists-into-express-pigeon.md

 ![Upload CSV file](/blog/images/2012/selection_410.png "Upload CSV file") Upload CSV file

-A CSV file is simply a text file with lines separated by commas.
+A CSV file is simply a text file with columns separated by commas.

 If all you have is email addresses, then the file can contain a single column of email addresses.
 If you have other values, such as first and